cracksteady/tea-oss/README.md

 To run the app locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/muneeb-250/buy-me-a-coffee-web3.git`
+1. Clone the repository: `git clone https://github.com/cracksteady/incenteavized.git`
-2. Navigate to the project directory: `cd buy-me-a-coffee-web3`
+2. Navigate to the project directory: `cd incenteavized`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. The app should now be accessible at [http://localhost:5173](http://localhost:5173).